 The best non-alcoholic beers have come a long way in the past decade or so.
-Where once upon a time, designated drivers and Dry Januarians would be lucky to find a solitary alcohol-free ale at their local pub or off-licence – and even luckier if it actually tasted of anything – nowadays there is a huge selection to choose from.
+Where once upon a time, designated drivers and Dry Januarians would be lucky to find a solitary alcohol-free ale at their local pub or beer emporium – and even luckier if it actually tasted of anything – nowadays there is a huge selection to choose from.

 Big-name manufacturers such as Budweiser, Becks, Heineken, Peroni and Guinness all offer their own varieties, but there's also a growing number of craft breweries jumping on the booze-less bandwagon.
 As a result, drinkers can now enjoy flavoursome lagers, IPAs, stouts and wheat beers without fear of breaking the law or their own vow of abstinence.

-Best non-alcoholic beers: Beer guide
+Best non-alcoholic beers: Product guide

 Spaten-Franziskaner-Bräu is one of Bavaria's oldest breweries, and its Franziskaner Weissbier one of the region's most popular ales.
 So it kind of figured that this virgin version would be up there with the best low-alcohol beers.